andrewrgoss/andrewrgoss.com/content/resources.md

 #### Google's Go Language
 This article represents a nice primer on the differentiating features of Google's Go language (Golang) and its tools, including its extremely lightweight concurrency.<br>
 <a href="http://www.infoworld.com/article/3190210/application-development/tap-the-power-of-googles-go-language.html" target="_blank">infoworld.com/googles-go-language</a>

+#### Project Euler
+Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
+Although mathematics will help you arrive at elegant and efficient methods, the use of a computer and programming skills will be required to solve most problems.<br>
+<a href="https://projecteuler.net" target="_blank">projecteuler.net</a>

 #### Python Challenge
 Python Challenge is a game in which each level can be solved by a bit of (Python) programming.
 It's a good way to practice through solving riddles.<br>